 - The animal must serve a purpose in helping the disabled employee.

 Federal law states that emotional support animals don’t require training to provide emotional support.
 Therefore, California employers can’t request proof that an emotional support animal has specific training to provide assistance.

-If your support animal was unjustly removed from the workplace, you might need to contact an employment attorney for disability discrimination.
-A Los Angeles workplace lawyer will work to discover why your service pet is no longer allowed on the job.
+If your support animal was unjustly removed from the workplace, you might need to contact an employment attorney.
+A Los Angeles labor attorney will work to discover why your service pet is no longer allowed on the job.

 Can a California Employer Ask for Proof of Disability?